-7,162 students and teachers provided with IEC material on teaching methodologies and awareness on girls education, child rights and COVID-19
+gies and awareness on girls education, child rights and COVID-19

-Community Development Committees (CDC), composed of community leaders, religious leaders and the elderly, were established in different target villages of Afghanistan.
+Community Development Committees (CDC), composed of community leaders, religious leaders and the elderly, were established in different target villages.
 The CDCs act as a bridge between the village and the schools to resolve educational challenges faced by community members in the vicinity.
 Traditionally, men have had more representations on these committees.
 Under the Girls' education project for the first time girls have become members of these CDCs.
 Thirteen girl students became member of the CDCs in different villages after continuous advocacy and awareness activities with relevant stakeholders, including parents, community leaders, elders, guardians and community members.
 Their representation has given attention to the challenges girls face in accessing and sustaining education.